sahib/rmlint/docs/tutorial.rst

     The header contains information about the proram invocation, while the footer contains statistics about the program-run.
-Every data element has a type which identifies it's lint type (you can lookup all types here_).
+Every data element has a type which identifies its lint type (you can lookup all types here_).

     **Config values:**